cjmagee/PublicRustPlugins/README.md

 # Plugins

+## Anti Foundation Stack

+**BUG WAS FIXED IN MAIN GAME**

+A simple bug fix to stop players from stacking square foundations inside eachother.

 ## BlueprintsRevived (The Blueprint System)

 Bringing back the original blueprint system into current rust.
 Trying to keep the original feel while bringing in all the new features.